basp/nanibot/README.md

 your bot (nick) first.
 This mostly depends on the network you're trying to connect to.

-Now we are ready to star the bot.
+Now we are ready to start the bot.
 Note that this only starts the process, the bot won't actually do anything yet.
 It's just waiting there for commands.
 ```
 > nani_bot:start(Config).